Identifying the Periodicity of Information in Natural Language

 \section{Limitations}

 Within the scope of this study, we consider the following limitations, which we believe can be further addressed in future work.
 Firstly, this study only examines English and Chinese texts.
-We believe that different languages may have different language structure, as the consequence we have considered, our proposed \texttt{APS} method might have varied performance across different texts from different language.
+As languages differ in structure, we believe that our proposed \texttt{APS} method might vary in performance across different texts from different language.

 Secondly, our detection results in \Cref{sec:proportions_periodic_docs} suggest that the periodicity of information is influenced by text genre.
 We also find that parts of the detected periods cannot be explained by local structural units, as discussed in \Cref{sec:comparing_periods_with_units}.
-However, we do not further analyze the sources of these periods or those potential factors that influence the periodicity of information.
-We leave these inquiries to future work.
+However, we do not further analyze the sources of these periods or potential factors that influence the periodicity of information, leaving these inquiries to future work.

 Thirdly, the performance of \texttt{AutoPeriod} might not be as accurate in detecting signals with short periods as those with long periods.
 The corresponding frequencies of the component signals returned by DFT distribute unevenly on the axis of period length.
 Components with short periods are more densely distributed than those with long periods.
-Therefore, when searching for period hints by random perturbation, short periods are more likely to be false positives.
+When searching for period hints by random perturbation, short periods are thus more likely to be false positives.
 From the distribution of the detected periods, we observe that the prominent peak in the region of short periods tends to shrink when the confidence level is set higher.
 The observation indicates that the detection of short periods is less robust.